SMTorg/smt/doc/Sphinx_doc/_src_docs/methods/kplsk.rst

 Subsequently, the hyperparameters point :math:`\left(\eta_1=\sum_{k=1}^h\theta_k^*{w^{(k)}_1}^2,\dots,\eta_d=\sum_{k=1}^h\theta_k^*{w^{(k)}_d}^2\right)` is used as a starting point for a gradient-based optimization applied on a standard kriging method.

 ..
-[1] Bouhlel, M. A., Bartoli, N., Otsmane, A., and Morlier, J., An Improved Approach for Estimating the Hyperparameters of the Kriging Model for High-Dimensional Problems through the Partial Least Squares Method," Mathematical Problems in Engineering, Vol. 2016, 2016.
+[1] Bouhlel, M. A., Bartoli, N., Otsmane, A., and Morlier, J., An Improved Approach for Estimating the Hyperparameters of the Kriging Model for High-Dimensional Problems through the Partial Least Squares Method," Mathematical Problems in Engineering, vol. 2016, Article ID 6723410, 2016.

 Usage
 -----